 Full treatment: ReAct and Plan-and-Execute.

-Model Context Protocol (MCP)[14] standardizes how LLMs discover and invoke external tools.
-Before MCP, every API integration required custom function definitions, custom parsing of responses, and custom error handling.
-MCP provides a uniform schema for tool definitions, invocations, and responses.
+MCP (Model Context Protocol)[17] is an open protocol for exposing tools, resources, and prompts to AI clients.
+Before MCP-style protocols, every integration required custom function definitions, custom parsing of responses, and custom error handling.
+MCP gives tool providers and clients a shared schema for discovery, invocation, and responses.

 An MCP server exposes tools with typed schemas (name, description, parameters, return types).
 The LLM client discovers available tools, generates structured tool calls, receives results, and continues reasoning.
 This decouples tool providers from model providers, similar to how HTTP decoupled web servers from browsers.